flexseth/Blocks-on-Blocks/GITHUB.md

 - Intro to Git [video tutorial](https://www.youtube.com/watch?v=8JJ101D3knE) (1 hour)

 # Todo
+- Add instructions for installing better Git command promps
-- Enable branch and command completion in Github: CLI
+- Instructions for branch and command completion in Github: CLI
 - Sample / demo repo to show how to use Git